November 29, 2013 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 As a criminal defense attorney, I see many of my clients struggle with substance abuse issues.
-Often it is evident to me that there is a strong causal connection between the allegations against my client and a substance abuse issues.
-But the question of whether or not going TO drug treatment will help receive a lesser punishment in a criminal case, like all things in law, depends on many factors.
+Often it is evident to me that there is a strong causal connection between the allegations against my client and a substance abuse issue.
+But the question of whether or not going to drug treatment will help a defendant receive a lesser punishment in a criminal case, like all things in law, depends on many factors.

 First off, drug charges in California often carry a drug treatment component.
 Those charged with first time drug possession are eligible for a Deferred Entry of Judgment (DEJ) program pursuant to California Penal Code Section 1000.
 Upon successful completion of the program, you are statutorily entitled to have your case dismissed.
 There is also a program known as Prop 36 for repeat drug offenders.
 This is a treatment scheme that is more restrictive and intensive than DEJ and carries some tougher collateral consequences, but it does provide a path to dismissal.

-You can call The Law Offices of Jerod Gunsberg at (323) 633-3423 anytime for a confidential consultation to discuss whether drug treatment would be helpful in your case or to discuss any other criminal law matter.
-You can also use this confidential contact form.
+Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 anytime or via the secure contact form on this page for a free and confidential consultation regarding whether drug treatment would be helpful in your case or to discuss any other criminal law matter.